Ride (Lana Del Rey song)

 "Ride" is a song by American singer-songwriter Lana Del Rey from her third extended play (EP), Paradise (2012).
 The song was written by Lana Del Rey and Justin Parker, while produced by Rick Rubin, the song served as the reissue's first single on September 25, 2012 through Interscope Records.
-"Ride" is a ballad that thematically involves parental problems, alcohol consumption, and loneliness.
+"Ride" is a soulful ballad that thematically involves parental problems, alcohol consumption, and loneliness.
 The cover for the song depicts Del Rey on a tire swing, wearing cowboy boots and a denim jacket.

-"Ride" received critical acclaim from music critics, who compared Del Rey's vocals with that of Adele and Brandon Flowers of The Killers.
+"Ride" received critical acclaim from music critics, who compared Del Rey's vocals with that of Adele and Brandon Flowers of the Killers.
 While only a modest hit in the United States, Switzerland, Ireland, and France, the song reached the top 10 in Russia.
 The accompanying music video for "Ride" was directed by Anthony Mandler, and was released on October 12, 2012.
 Del Rey's role in the video was compared to Lolita and A Streetcar Named Desire.
-The monologue treatment at the start and end of the video met polarized opinion; some considered it "meaningless" and a "gibe to her critics", while others called it "moving" and "really something".
+The monologue treatment at the start and end of the video met polarized opinion; some considered it "meaningless" and a "gibe to her critics", while others called it "moving".

 Composition

-"Ride" is a ballad.
+"Ride" is a pop soul, country-soul, and blue-eyed soul ballad.
 In the song, Del Rey sings over a string-drenched, piano-driven melody produced by Rick Rubin.
 Lyrically, the song was written by Del Rey and Justin Parker, who co-wrote almost every song on Del Rey's debut album, Born to Die.
 In the song, Del Rey sings lines such as, "I'm tired of feeling like I'm fucking crazy" and "Been trying' hard not to get into trouble/But I, I've got a war in my mind... so I just ride".
 The song opens with an audible inhalation, before Del Rey gushes out, "I've been out on that open road".
 The recording features mild cursing, but is otherwise laced with nostalgic lyrics and husky vocals.
 To further promote the single and album, an EP was released containing remixes of "Ride".
 Contributing artists include Sohn, MJ Cole, Eli Escobar, 14th, Wes James, and James Lavelle.